Everson Griffin signing with Minnesota Vikings?

 By: Chris Thomas

-Coming into the 2021-22 NFL season the Minnesota Vikings are one of the leagues most interesting teams.
-The Vikings are loaded with elite talent across their roster, but are seen as a middle of the pack team due to average quarterback play and inexperience at a few key positions.
+Coming into the 2021-22 NFL season the Minnesota Vikings are one of the league’s most interesting teams.
+The Vikings are loaded with elite talent across their roster but are seen as a middle-of-the-pack team due to average quarterback play and inexperience at a few key positions.

-Last offseason Minnesota decided to rebuild their aging defense by letting go former Pro Bowler’s and replace them with high draft picks.
+Last offseason Minnesota decided to rebuild their aging defense by letting go of former Pro Bowler’s and replace them with high draft picks.
 If the Vikings defense can take a leap forward in 2021 they can return to the playoffs.

 Their offense is loaded enough to carry them to 7 or 8 wins if they remain healthy.
-But if the offense disappoints they very well be picking within or close to the top-10 in next years draft.
+But if the offense disappoints they very well be picking within or close to the top-10 in next year’s draft.